QuentinRa/blog.quentinra.dev/maths/logic/index.md

 Remark: Notice that $F \Leftrightarrow G$ has the same signification that ($F \Rightarrow G$) $\wedge$ ($G \Rightarrow F$).

 Abusively, an interpretation $I$ is a function that gives the value of a formula.
-Furthermore, interpretations have some interesting properties ??:
+Furthermore, interpretations have some interesting rules:

 * $I(\perp)=0$
 * If $F$ is a formula, then $I(\neg F)=\neg F$